Otogi: Myth of Demons: Gameplay

 Otogi is a single-player action-adventure game played from a third-person view.
 While Raikoh is a fixed character, his health can be upgraded across the course of the game, and his stats altered by equipping various weapons, magic, or accessories.
 Weapons are divided into four categories: swords, heavy weapons, twin swords, and staves.
 Similarly, there are four schools of magic loosely based on the Four Symbols: Dragon (wind), Phoenix (fire), Butterfly (Water), and Chimera (Lightning).

 Health in Otogi is represented by a series of Health Orbs.
 Within the top most Orb, health lost will regenerate, but if all of the health in an Orb is lost, it shatters and no longer regenerates.
 Orbs can be restored by finding items in the landscape, and health can be regained within an orb by slaying an enemy.

 Magic Points in Otogi are an extremely important resource.
 While they are used to cast spells, they are also used to keep Raikoh's undead body alive, and so slowly deplete over time.
 When all Magic Points are depleted, Raikoh can no longer regenerate health, and slowly loses health until he either dies or finds more Magic Points (either from an item or by defeating an enemy).

 Most pieces of the environment in Otogi can be destroyed by Raikoh's heavy weapon attacks, or by strong enemies.
 This was relatively rare for the period, being seen in few titles, such as Red Faction.

 Reception

 The game received "favorable" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of 31 out of 40.

 The editors of GameSpot named Otogi the best Xbox game of August 2003, and nominated the game for their 2003 "Best Game No One Played" award, which ultimately went to Amplitude.

-Retrospectively, Mike Zeller of USgamer stated that FromSoftware's Dark Souls series "owes a debt" to Otogi and that much of the Souls series DNA comes from Otogi, including number of similar gameplay and story elements that FromSoftware had previously used in Otogi before the Souls series.
+Retrospectively, Mike Zeller of USgamer stated that FromSoftware's Dark Souls series "owes a debt" to Otogi and that much of the Souls series DNA comes from Otogi, including a number of similar gameplay and story elements that FromSoftware had previously used in Otogi before the Souls series.